How to Find the Perfect Piano Teacher: 8 Expert Tips

 Lastly, trust your gut feeling.
 A teacher-student relationship is deeply personal, and it’s essential to feel comfortable and inspired by your chosen instructor.

-If your piano teacher holds your attention, inspires you, helps you to make consistent progress, and makes you smile or laugh in your lessons, then you may have found your perfect teacher!
+If your piano teacher holds your attention, inspires you, helps you make consistent progress, and makes you smile or laugh in your lessons, you may have found your perfect teacher!

 Piano lessons do not always have to be serious, and should never be boring.
-If you find your lessons slipping into this territory and you are not enjoying them, then consider asking your teacher to change things up!
+If you r lessons are slipping into this territory and you’re not enjoying them, consider asking your teacher to change things up!

 Conclusion